ysdn2018/the-next-website/src/content/graduates/aaron-mohr.md

   Aaron is a digitally-driven designer and electronic musician.
 He is focused on finding new ways of creating engaging experience that blur the lines between art and design.
-Recently, he has been exploring the intersection of music and design through audio visual art and designing experiences that help to enhance musical experiences and create new ways of creative generation.
+Recently, he has been exploring the intersection of music and design through audio visual art, designing experiences that help to enhance musical consumption and create new ways of creative generation.
 music: |-
   Four Tet
   Geotic